zeptofs/api-documentation/source/index.html.md

 ---

-<h1 id="Split-API">Split API v1.0</h1>
+<h1 id="Zepto-API">Zepto API v1.0</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-Split allows you to make, get and manage payments using nothing but bank accounts.
+Zepto allows you to make, get and manage payments using nothing but bank accounts.

-It is important to understand that there are 2 main ways Split can be used for maximum flexibility:
+It is important to understand that there are 2 main ways Zepto can be used for maximum flexibility:

-1. Between Split accounts.
+1. Between Zepto accounts.
-2. Between a Split account and anyone.
+2. Between a Zepto account and anyone.

 Due to the above, certain endpoints and techniques will differ slightly depending on who you are interacting with.
 You can find more on this in the [Making payments](/#making-payments) and [Getting paid](/#getting-paid) guides.